- What is an accounts payable (AP) policy?

 What is an accounts payable (AP) policy?

-An accounts payable (AP) policy is a set of guidelines a company follows to manage how it processes, approves, and pays invoices.
+An accounts payable (AP) policy is a set of guidelines you follow to manage how your company processes, approves, and pays invoices.

-While your company probably has broader finance policies covering budgeting, financial reporting, and other big-picture money matters, your AP policy gets into the smaller operational details.
-It's the difference between having a general "be responsible with money" philosophy and having specific instructions such as "all invoices over $5,000 need director approval" or "payments must be processed within 30 days of receipt."
+Your company probably has broader finance policies covering budgeting, financial reporting, and strategic planning.
+Your AP policy gets into the operational details.
+It's the difference between having a general "be responsible with money" philosophy and having specific rules.

-An AP policy functions as a foundational internal control.
-It helps prevent fraud, catch errors, and keep financial processes running smoothly by turning a potentially disorganized workflow into a predictable system.
+An AP policy also functions as a foundational internal control.
+It helps you prevent fraud, catch errors, and keep financial processes running smoothly by turning a potentially disorganized workflow into a predictable system.

 Who uses an accounts payable policy?